 MARPOL designated emission control areas (ECAs)

-The entry into force of the global 0.50% sulphur limit has not altered the requirements applicable in the four ECAs designated under Regulation 14 of MARPOL Annex VI.
-The 0.10% sulphur limit continue to apply inside the North American, US Caribbean, North Sea and Baltic ECAs and the IMO website displays the exact coordinates of the four ECAs.
+The entry into force of the global 0.50% sulphur limit has not altered the requirements applicable in the ECAs designated under Regulation 14 of MARPOL Annex VI.
+The 0.10% sulphur limit continue to apply inside the North American, US Caribbean, North Sea and Baltic ECAs, and will soon apply in the Mediterranean Sea as well.
+The IMO website displays the exact coordinates of all ECAs currently in force.

 European Union (EU)